TheWebFoundation/open-data-barometer-2nd-edition/report/summary/the_barometer.md

 * **Accessible** - by being proactively published, and being made available without charge.

-* **Machine-readabile** - by being published in file formats and structures that allow computers to extract and process the data: sorting, filtering and searching through the contents.
+* **Machine-readable** - by being published in file formats and structures that allow computers to extract and process the data: sorting, filtering and searching through the contents.

 * **Re-usable** - by being made available under legal regimes or explicit terms that place a minimum of restrictions on how the data may be used.
 At most the publisher can specify how the source should be acknowledged.